Abanda Caves – caves of unique bat-eating crocodiles

 Gabon is quite rich with caves.
-Thus reports about some caves in the remote forests south from Ogooué were not a big surprise.
+Thus reports about some caves in the remote forests south of Ogooué were not a big surprise.

-In a hope to find some archaeological material (which is very scarce here) in 2010, there was arranged an expedition organized by the French Institute of Research for Development and led by archaeologist and geologist Richard Oslisly.
+In the hope to find some archaeological material (which is very scarce here) in 2010, there was arranged an expedition organized by the French Institute of Research for Development and led by archaeologist and geologist Richard Oslisly.
 Their path through the dense jungle was very hard but there was a success – they found the caves.
 Explorers found 15 entrances, belonging to two cave systems named Mugumbi (400 m) and Dinguembou (350 m).
 In most cases, the entrances were just pits – sinkholes to dark passages under the forest.

-When the speleologist of the expedition Olivier Testa entered the caves, he was greeted by immense number frightened and loud bats, millions of insects and unbearable stench of bat guano.
+When the speleologist of the expedition Olivier Testa entered the caves, he was greeted by an immense number of frightened and loud bats, millions of insects, and an unbearable stench of bat guano.
 But there was something more – two big, glowing eyes were looking at him from the darkness.

 To the surprise of researchers, they found that in the caves below the forest live… crocodiles!

 In the next expedition in August 2011, both cave systems were explorer further.
 One of the cave systems was approached only by descent in 7 meters deep pit.
 Explorers found some 20 crocodiles.

 In May 2015 took place the expedition.
-It was organized by the Association Hommes des Cavernes (France) and now led by Olivier Testa.
+It was organized by the Association Hommes des Cavernes (France) and now it was led by Olivier Testa.
 New caves were discovered in this region as well as many discoveries about the local fauna.
 Of course, the unusual cave crocodiles were still lurking around.

 Abanda caves have formed in a network of fissures in Cretaceous (Turonian) limestone and represent a group of pits that are interconnected with underground passages.
-If a creature happens to fall in some of these pits, it can not leave it, if it has no wings of good skills for climbing.
+If a creature happens to fall in some of these pits, it can not leave it, if it has no wings or good skills for climbing.